tumthinktank/sust_ai_nability/content/pages/about.md

 If you would like to contribute an input or challenge, feel free to reach out!

-If you are a TUM or HM student and would like to take part in the seminar: Look for SOT86750 in TUMOnline or send an email.
+If you are a TUM or HM student and would like to take part in the seminar:
+TUM Students: Look for SOT86750 in TUMOnline
+HM Students: Write an email to charlotte.boehm (at) hm.edu

 ## Contact